Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 		- Since there is no leadership, everyone knows bits and pieces.
 			- 3+ main NPCs can provide information
-				- Nomad 1 knows information about the historic origins of the hunter tribe.
+				- Weaver knows information about the historic origins of the hunter tribe.
 He also has a place with the City Library -> Storyteller personality, extravagrant, embelleshing
 					- Name: Weaver (allowed to speak to)
-				- Nomad 2 knows information about the current status of the tribe.
+				- Bleeder knows information about the current status of the tribe.
 She never leave the tribe at all and doesn't have any connections with the city. -> Shifty, secretive, mysterious
 					- Name: Bleeder (Allowed to speak to but won't say much)
-				- Nomad 3 knows infomration about prodictions for the future of the tribe.
+				- Diviner knows infomration about prodictions for the future of the tribe.
 They have some sort of connection with the news agency and feed them interesting tidbits.
 They also are familiar with Cedar-> positive, nihilistic, happy-go-lucky
 					- Name: Diviner (Allowed to speak to)
-				- Nomad 4 knows information about the mythical history of the tribe.
+				- Teller knows information about the mythical history of the tribe.
 					- Name: Teller
-				- Nomad 5 knows about the locale of the desert and what exactly is hidden within its dunes.
+				- Wanderer knows about the locale of the desert and what exactly is hidden within its dunes.
 					- Name: Wanderer (Won't say much at first unless party proves themselves) Other NPCs will refer the party to other nomads
-		- The concept of exploration can talk to people but only if they are blessed by another concept or divinity or have speak with animals ready.
 	- One unique store that sells rare items
 		- Splint: increases armor AC by 2, can be applied.
 5000 gp
 		- Periapt of Wounded Closure: Stabilise on next turn if dead, 3000 gp
 		- Uncommon whip: 1d6+1+1, finesse weapon with 10ft reach., 500gp
 		- Badawi statue: Same statue as the explorer has, however this one seems more refined and peculiar.
 Required for the extra magic item.

+- after a while, the mysterious owlcat appears again (when I notice the party getting stuck on what to do next), and beckons them to follow it.

 - when the party nears the concept of exploration, everybody gets a sense of divine energy from the concept.
 It is immediately friendly with Chron and Hunter, but wary of Marilyne, ratronus.
 It will look very puzzled at Aki, like she is a place that has yet to be explored (I don't mean that in *that* way).
-- Speaking to the Badawi without speak with animals just yields adorable owlcat noises.
-- Eventually, the Badawi decides to make mental contact with someone in the party and accesses their memory (might do this with cynthia muhehehe).
-Also goves them an opportunity to access Badawi's memory.
+- After observing the party, the owlcat will attempt to make contact with one person in the party (i will random roll for nothing and will pick Cynthia).
-	- Badawi speaks like that one owl from avatar
-	- I will give the members a single question that will be answered.
+- Badawi will tell Cynthia about the Seven Concepts and mention the 5 that are related to the party members, being the concept of Flow, Growth, Reflection, Exploration and Whimsy.
+Badawi will also add that the Concept of Change is where they must go next.
+To go here, they must find a former inhabitant of the City of Change hidden in the desert.
+Badawil will say that in order to safely get to the Cirty of Change, they must traverse the Shifting Sands and never turn right before the waystone.
+- Badawi adds that the party needs to figure out themselves which one aligns with their goals and that he will not tell them which concept aligns.
+- He will conclude the conversation by conjuring a small red compass with a red gemstone needle (still points towards north) with a description on it in a language nobody can read, yet knows the meaning of.
+	- Description reads "May discovery guide you."
+Badawi conjured this compass as a token of authenticity, but if the party wants to receive its blessing, they must explore and find theh other concepts.

+the motivation for the concept telling this information, is because it is time to explore where this world will head towards after eons of remaining static...

-- After the
+- After the conversation, the concept will leave in a way that is fitting.
 - after the cinversation with Bahath, the party will return to Verdant and either report to him, or something else happens.
+They might even go to erm that one guy, Shiv, to collect their reward after telling Shiv about the information.
+I will roll for [a magic item on table F](https://dungeonmastertools.github.io/) as per agreement.

+- When they return to the research group, the party will notice the same customers as well as a gentleman in a flawless suit sitting at the bar, sipping the dnd equivalent of everclear.
+	- This is Semyon, who will introduce himself as one of the co-founders of the bar and will call himself Sam.
+- Semyon will ask the party about their current progress on the research about the temple and possible connections.
+He will also ask them to spend more time on researching the temple specifically, and what lies withing.
+- Semyon knows surface-level lore about the concepts and suspects that the temple might contain something related to this.
+He has investigated the temple (if the party returns to this temple with the compass, they will notice (after perception) that the temple mostly looks the same, but looks too clean). and found the mural.
+He connects the dots and realises that the temple might be related to the mural.
+- Therefore, he tasks the party to spend more time on investogating the temple and entering the third domain perhaps to explore around the temple underground.
+	- The order of the concepts will be Exploration - Change - Growth - Flow - Whimsy - Reflection -